 For more information regarding treatment procedures, including surgery, chemotherapy and radiotherapy, please visit our About Primary Bone Cancer information page.

-Although chordomas are unlikely to spread, the tumour returning at a later date (known as recurrence) is a large factor in worsening the prognosis of chordoma patients and the most important factor to consider when determining a patients survival1.
+Although chordomas are unlikely to spread, the tumour returning at a later date (known as recurrence) is a large factor in worsening the prognosis of chordoma patients and the most important factor to consider when determining a patient's prognosis.
 The success, or failure, of surgery and radiotherapy treatment in destroying all cancer cells in the body correlates with the survival rate of patients; this is because any tumour cells left behind following treatment become capable of re-growing and forming a new tumour(19).

 Ultimately, early diagnosis is key to achieving better control of the tumour and reducing the risk of recurrence.